Darkstrike03/Genesis-A.I./Worldbuilding/CONTINENT-1-SOLWYND/overview.md

 - The Crown – Ruled by the current monarch, controlling central and western parts.

-- The Church – Led by the Pope after the Saint's retirement, dominant in the East.
+- The Church (Church of Radiance) – Led by the Pope after the Saint's retirement, dominant in the East.

 - The Arcana – Run by Archmages, headquartered in Arcadia in the North, governed by the Arcadia Magic Council.